Sarcopenia

 - Low activity, illness, poor protein intake, and ageing can all contribute.

-Many people first notice that they are not as strong as they used to be.
+Many people first notice they are not as strong as they used to be.
 You may feel slower, less steady, or more tired during routine activity.
 Stairs, longer walks, shopping, or getting out of a chair may become more difficult than expected.

 Common sarcopenia symptoms include: